-When you were terminated, a store manager conducted an exit interview to explain why you were being fired.
-During this interview, the manager should have told you whether or not you could reapply and how long you would have to wait before you would be eligible to be rehired.
+When you were terminated, a store manager should have conducted an exit interview to explain why you were being fired.
+During this interview, it is the proper protocol for the manager to tell you whether or not you can reapply in the future, as well as how long you have to wait before you may be eligible to be rehired.

 When Walmart Won’t Rehire You

-Walmart will not rehire employees who were terminated for committing crimes or misdemeanors.
-You won’t be rehired if you were fired for:
+Walmart also has a policy in place for when it will not rehire former employees.
+Walmart will not rehire employees who were terminated for committing felonies or misdemeanors.
+For example, you won’t be rehired if you were fired for:

 - Stealing from the store

 - Sexually harassing and/or assaulting customers or other employees